KMDinsmore/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
+Now the script determine whether each observation is a weekend or weekday, then associates an appropriate factor variable with that row, as well as labeling the column.
+The data is then broken up by this factor and the mean of the steps for each time interval is calculated and placed in a data frame.
+The tables are joined and then using lattice a plot is made comparing Weekends vs. Weekdays.

 ```r
 ##  For each days (which was calculated and counted above), determine if it was